 *It is possible to send in Newspaper, Web or Video Spartan contest entries up to one month late (see deadlines above) for an additional $40 fee.
-Note that results may not be available from late entries for the Spring Awards event.
+We cannot guarantee critiques submitted for the late deadline will be returned before the end of the school year.
 Spartan submissions postmarked after the late deadline may receive a critique, but will not be eligible to receive an award ranking.
 Late entries will not be accepted for the Individual Category Contests.

 Solve our most common problems by carefully reading category descriptions!

 - Nearly all problems we ran across in last year’s contest were because entry instructions were not followed.